Kevin Stephens: Career statistics

-After football
+Media career

 While working as a recovery driver, Stephens constantly filmed his day-to-day life as a 'van man' which saw the inception of 'StevoTheMadMan'.
 Stephens has been featured on numerous TV shows.
-Between 2016-2020, he was a regular host of a YouTube series for JD Sports called Take a Bow.
+Between 2016 and 2020, he was a regular host of a YouTube series for JD Sports called Take a Bow.
 The show saw its hosts discuss the latest football news, matches and gossip on a weekly basis.

 In January 2019, Stephens, coupled with music artist Big Narstie finished 3rd in the fourth series of Celebrity Coach Trip.

 During December 2019, Stephens also starred in the Come Dine with Me Christmas special in a bid to win £1,000 for charity over a week of competitive cooking and hosting.
 Also in December 2019, Stephens appeared on comedy, music and talk show The Big Narstie Show with friend Big Narstie and comedian Mo Gilligan where they discussed his content and upcoming projects.

 He covered the 2020 Super Bowl for BBC Sport on the opening night - interviewing the players, teams and coaches ahead of the game.

 In June 2021, Stephens was a featured artist on the song Come On England by Plain Old Kev.
 The music video for the song has cameos from former England international footballers Rio Ferdinand, Peter Crouch and Sol Campbell, as well as music artists Example, Olly Murs, Joel Corry and Danny Howard.
 The song peaked at #78 on the British iTunes Chart.

 In February 2022, it was announced that Stephens would be part of the cast of E4 cooking show Celebrity Cooking School.

+Other ventures

+In the early 2000s, Stephens was a record producer under the stage name Stevo and was affiliated with the grime production crew The Beatcamp, whose other members included P Jam, "Pow!
+(Forward)" producer Dexplicit, and Skilz.
+He was signed non-exclusively to Dice Recordings, who are best known for their work with Big Narstie as well as the release of Skepta's instrumental EP DTI and Jme and D Double E's collaboration "Serious Thugs".